-Rationale: Lab-confirmed COVID-19 is classified to U07.1.
-COVID-19 lab test results are used for a continuous, uninterrupted episode of care to inform code assignment to confirm or rule out suspected COVID-19.
+Rationale: COVID-19 that is confirmed by a positive COVID-19 test is classified to U07.1.
+COVID-19 test results are used for a continuous, uninterrupted episode of care to inform code assignment to confirm or rule out suspected COVID-19.
 The COVID-19 swab taken in the emergency department prior to admission comes back positive for COVID-19.
 The final diagnosis is COVID-19 bronchopneumonia.
 Per the coding standard Palliative Care, the patient is admitted solely for palliative care.
 Therefore, Z51.5 is the most responsible diagnosis, and U07.1 and J12.8 are assigned as diagnosis type (3), mandatory, to describe the palliative conditions.

 Example: The patient presents to the emergency department with signs and symptoms of COVID-19.
 The patient's partner has tested positive for COVID-19.
-A COVID-19 lab test is not performed on the patient.
+A COVID-19 test is not performed on the patient.
 The patient is discharged with instructions to self-isolate and to return if signs and symptoms worsen.